BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 from a terminal on a cloud virtual machine.
 Once on the virtual machine's local storage, another command will take care of uploading it to S3 or equivalent blob storage.

-Often however, a customer will grant us access to download the data from a secure portal, perhaps a shared folder in Google Drive or Microsoft SharePoint, or some in-house or 3rd-party transfer site.
+Often, however, a customer will grant us access to download the data from a secure portal, perhaps a shared folder in Google Drive or Microsoft SharePoint, or some in-house or 3rd-party transfer site.
 It seems a new method comes along every day!
 Each of these secure web portals will typically have an interactive process for authentication, perhaps involving setting up an account and often applying Multi-Factor Authentication.
 So how can we acquire the data directly into the cloud, without first downloading to a laptop and then re-uploading?